The Santa Cruz Model H

 • imbuya/cedar (mine)

 The idea was to compare materials, all else being the same.
-The Brazilian rosewood/European spruce was deemed the best of the batch at first, but the tortoise in the race was the one of bigleaf/Sitka.
+The Brazilian rosewood/European spruce was deemed the best of the batch at first, but the tortoise that won the race was the one of bigleaf/Sitka.

-SCGC made production 13-frets for about a year, maybe 15 or 20 of them (Rick Ruskin plays one he bought new from the Fret House in Covina; see below), then changed everything.
-The reasoning at that time was that 14-fret guitars were easier to sell (true) and so, following the model of Gibson in the 1930s, the model was modified by moving the soundhole up the body, and the bridge closer to the waist.
-The body was also made shallower, even though it continued to be described in sales literature as having a deep body.
+SCGC made production 13-frets for about a year, maybe 15 or 20 of them (Rick Ruskin played one he bought new from the Fret House in Covina; see below), then changed everything.
+The reasoning at that time was that 14-fret guitars were easier to sell (true) and so, following the example of Gibson in the 1930s, the model was modified by moving the soundhole up the body, and the bridge closer to the waist.
+The body was also made shallower, to fit easily available cases, even though it continued to be described in sales literature as having a deep body.
+It became just a nice 14-fret 00-size guitar.

 The 1978-79 label, a bit of history